SymfonyCasts/testing/sfcasts/ep1/first-test.md

 ## Creating the Test Class

-So... where do we put this new test?
+Mmmm... where do we put this new test?
 We can *technically* put our tests *anywhere* within our project.
 But when we installed `symfony/test-pack`, Flex created a `tests/` directory which, no surprise, is the *recommended* place to put our tests.